Some links in this post may be affiliate links

 Use a pot that has a drainage hole and a well-draining soil to prevent waterlogging of the soil.

-Exposing your Chenille Plant to direct sunlight for too long will result in scorching, wilting, yellowing, leaf drop and eventual death if the situation is not rectified.
+Exposing your Chenille Plant to direct sunlight for too long will result in scorching, wilting, yellowing, leaf drop and eventual death.

-Both cold and hot drafts will cause sudden temperature flactuations which will lead to stunted growth, yellowing, leaf drop and eventual death of the plant.
+Both cold and hot drafts will cause sudden temperature flactuations which can lead to stunted growth, yellowing, leaf drop and eventual death of the plant.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.